conestack/cone.app/src/cone/app/browser/layout.rst

     >>> request = layer.new_request()
     >>> model = BaseNode()

 Render main template.
-The function accepts an optional ``contenttilename`` argument. if omitted, reserved name 'content' is used::
+The function accepts an optional ``contenttile`` argument. if omitted, reserved name 'content' is used::

     >>> from cone.app.browser import render_main_template